 A large body of research, the Antithrombotic Trialists’ Collaboration, examining over 100,00 high risk heart patients, concluded that while non-fatal events were reduced, sudden deaths increased.
 This appears to be due to the fact that Aspirin may mask a heart event in progress.

-You are at risk if you are considering use of NSAIDs (painkillers) such as Aspirin.
+You are at risk for the fatal side effect if you are considering use of NSAIDs (painkillers) such as Aspirin.
 Typical Symptoms & Conditions where this may be indicated include:

 - Pain / Fever

 - Migraine Headache Pain